qmacro/qmacro.github.io/src/posts/2024-06-01-digging-into-csn-diffs-for-cds-models.md

 I wrote a small script [`csndiff`](https://github.com/qmacro/dotfiles/blob/main/scripts/csndiff) that:

-- expects, via STDIN, a CDN definition (in JSON)
+- expects, via STDIN, a CSN definition (in JSON)
 - compares it to any previous version of that CSN definition that it has\*
 - emits that comparison as a JSON diff thanks to `jd`
 - saves this latest CSN definition as the previous version for the next comparison